BitTacklr/Projac/README.md

 * The parameters prefixed with the ```@``` defined in the text refer - by convention - to the properties defined in the parameter type.
 Properties are automatically prefixed with ```@``` during conversion.
 * Use the ```TSql.<DataTypeName>(...)``` methods to specify parameters.
 This allows for passing in just enough meta-data next to the actual value.
 The data types have a deliberate focus on the TSQL data types and not the .NET type system.

 Alternatively you can use a positional syntax, reminiscent of ODBC parameters, where parameter names will be auto assigned and formatted into the text.
-Don't thank me, thank @tojans for the suggestion.

 ```csharp
 TSql.NonQueryStatementFormat(